shitallokhande/loan-default-prediction-dl/README.md

-# loan-default-prediction-dl
-Deep learning project to predict loan default using an imbalanced financial dataset.
-Applied data preprocessing, feature scaling, and SMOTE for class imbalance, and built an Artificial Neural Network (ANN) using TensorFlow/Keras.
-Model evaluated using accuracy, precision, recall, F1-score, and ROC-AUC.
+This project predicts whether a loan applicant will default or not using a deep learning model.
+The project includes data preprocessing, exploratory data analysis, feature scaling, handling imbalanced data using SMOTE, and building an Artificial Neural Network (ANN) using TensorFlow/Keras.
+The model is evaluated using classification metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.